-Currently, most 16S panels target only 2–4 hypervariable (HV) regions of the 16S rRNA gene, while the panel included in the Ion AmpliSeq Microbiome Health Research Kit targets 8 out of the 9 HV regions for highly comprehensive and sensitive microbial profiling.
+Most other commercially available 16S panels target two to four hypervariable (HV) regions of the 16S rRNA gene, while the panel included with the MHRA targets eight out of the nine HV regions in addition to a set of high-resolution markers for increased species-level identification for highly comprehensive and sensitive microbial profiling research.

 For Research Use Only.
 Not for use in diagnostic procedures.